Skowza got a reaction from tactician93612 in Video Tutorial?

 Most of the complications in the game arrise from the fact that the players do not always agree on what the best course of action is, even if all of them are Human.
 It typically only takes about 15 mins to teach a new player how to play in our group, and after one full round of turns they usually have it down, the problem is experience is necessary to learn what the best course of action is.
 It's a phenominal game, but you should expect to have Cylons win the first few games until the players get a handle on what they need to be doing.
 There are also a number of aids out there (check BGG probably) to help new Human teams learn.
 Best advice is don't waste skill cards on skill checks you cant pass or overspend cards to pass skill checks, don't let anyone sit in the Brig unless you are almost positive they are a Cylon, Executive Order frequently to maximize your actions, and never Executive Order the player to your left if the Cylons aren't revealed.

-groden1h liked a post in a topic by Skowza in [Musing on a Second Edition] Streamlining the game a bit...
+Skowza got a reaction from groden1h in [Musing on a Second Edition] Streamlining the game a bit...

 While I appreciate the thought that went into this post, this isn't really a streamlined version for a 2nd Edition, this is radically re-envisioning the game and would require radically redoing the expansions as well; it's pretty much a completely different game.
 To directly address some of your points: